-Testosterone is necessary for a healthy libido in both men and women, but you don't need to rely on work to provide competition; just watching a game of sport can increase a man's testosterone levels by up to 15-20 per cent and a woman's by 24 per cent, according to a Pennsylvania State University study.
+Testosterone is necessary for a healthy libido in both men and women, but you don't need to rely on work to provide competition; just watching a game of sport can increase a man's testosterone levels by up to 15-20% and a woman's by 24%, according to a Pennsylvania State University study.

 Eating chocolate could help encourage arousal - the dark stuff contains methylxanthines, which are stimulants that increase your skin's sensitivity to touch.
 Cup of cocoa before bedtime, anyone?

 Playing with yourself makes you more likely to want to play with your partner.
 "It's a surprising correlation," says Fisher.
 "But it's probably because sexual arousal elevates testosterone and dopamine, and that can lead to more sex."